mrobert7/mrobert7/README.md

 # Martin Robert

 **Associate Professor**
-Microbial Systems Biology Laboratory
+Laboratory of Microbial Systems Biology
 Graduate School of Pharmaceutical Sciences · Kyoto University 🇯🇵

 ---

 ## Research

-we study the metabolic function and collective behaviour of *Escherichia coli*, particularly in biofilms growing at the solid-air interface.
+We study the metabolic function and collective behaviour of *Escherichia coli*, particularly in biofilms growing at the solid-air interface.
 Our lab uses functional enzyme genomics, metabolomics, proteomics, and live imaging to understand how microbial communities develop and coordinate.

 **Keywords:** `E. coli` · `biofilms` · `metabolomics` · `proteomics` · `systems biology` · `bioelectric signaling` · `adaptive evolution` · `complex systems`